Earn 150,000 bonus points with this IHG credit card | CNN Underscored

 With travel back on its feet, people are finally thinking about their next vacation, even if it’s not until later this year or into next year.
 And if you expect to find yourself at IHG hotels on a regular basis when you’re on the road again, the IHG Rewards Club Premier Credit Card could be a useful travel companion.

-Right now, new card holders can earn 150,000 bonus points after spending $3,000 on the card in the first three months after opening the account.
-Plus, the IHG Premier now comes with a $0 introductory annual fee for the first year, then a $89 annual fee thereafter.
+Right now new card holders can earn 150,000 bonus points after spending $3,000 on the card in the first three months after opening the account.
+Plus, the IHG Premier now comes with a $0 introductory annual fee for the first year, then an $89 annual fee thereafter.

-IHG includes many familiar hotel brands such as Holiday Inn, Hotel Indigo, Kimpton, Crowne Plaza and high-end InterContinental Hotels, just to name a few.
+IHG includes many familiar hotel brands, such as Holiday Inn, Hotel Indigo, Kimpton, Crowne Plaza and high-end InterContinental Hotels, just to name a few.
 And frequent flyer website The Points Guy values IHG points at 0.5 cents apiece, so this bonus will get you about $750 in value toward IHG hotels worldwide.

 Benefits of the IHG Premier credit card